sfowles/tokens/readme.md

 - `./_scss` will contain a SCSS variables token file
 - `./css` will contain a CSS3 variables token file
 - `./json` will contain JSON object token files
-- `./js` will contain ES6 module token files
+- `./js` will contain JS and TS module token files